mykshtompel/final_demo/README.md

 terraform apply -target=module.codebuild --var-file=./config/dev.tfvars --var-file=./config/secret.tfvars

 - Check results
-  - Go to your AWS account and check created infrastructure elements
+  - Go to your AWS account and check created infrastructure resources
   - Go to the DNS name created Application Load Balancer and check an information on a web page

-- Change file app/web/index.html in local git directory and push changes to your github repo to branch "develop"
+- Change app/web/index.html file in local git directory and push changes to your github repo to branch "develop"

 - Check results
-  - Go to your AWS account and check created infrastructure elements
+  - Go to your AWS account and check created infrastructure resources
   - Go to the DNS name created Application Load Balancer and check an information on a web page

-#### Steps for environment "prod"
+#### Steps for production environment
-- Copy terraform project to your github repo to branch "prod" (backend "s3" for "prod" in file ./terraform/terraform.tf should be uncommented)
+- Copy terraform project to your github repo to branch "prod" (backend "s3" for "prod" in ./terraform/terraform.tf file should be uncommented)

-- Delete files ./terraform/.terraform, ./terraform/terraform.tfstate, ./terraform/terraform.tfstate.backup, ./terraform/.terraform.lock.hcl from your local machine
+- Delete ./terraform/.terraform, ./terraform/terraform.tfstate, ./terraform/terraform.tfstate.backup, ./terraform/.terraform.lock.hcl files from your local machine

-- Comment backend "s3" for "dev" in file ./terraform/terraform.tf
+- Comment backend "s3" for "dev" in ./terraform/terraform.tf file

-- Go to the directory ./terraform and run:
+- Go to ./terraform directory and run:

 terraform init
 terraform apply -target=module.s3_terraform_state --var-file=./config/prod.tfvars

-- Uncomment backend "s3" for "prod" in file ./terraform/terraform.tf
+- Uncomment backend "s3" for "prod" in ./terraform/terraform.tf file

-- Go to the directory ./terraform and run (use your ./terraform/config/secret.tfvars):
+- Go to ./terraform directory and run (use your ./terraform/config/secret.tfvars file):

 terraform init
 terraform apply -target=module.elastic_container_registry --var-file=./config/prod.tfvars